IOHprofiler/IOHGNBG/README.md

 The basic instances provided are from the [GECCO Competition 2025](https://github.com/rohitsalgotra/GNBG-II).
 We also offer participants the possibility to use IOHprofiler to log their experiments.

-This work has been established as a collaboration between:
-* Diederick Vermetten
-* Catalin-Viorel Dinu